Digitz-hub/Huzlly/rich-text-editor/rich-text-editor.md

 - The entire JS is wrapped in an IIFE to avoid polluting global scope inside Bubble's iframe.
 - Inline SVG is used for list icons (bullet + numbered) to ensure crisp rendering at all DPR values and consistent cross-browser appearance.
 - Block menu open animation is CSS-only: staggered `transition-delay` on each `#huz-block-menu > *` child, stepping by 22ms from left to right.
-- Inline toolbar show/hide is CSS transition-driven (opacity + visibility + translateY); JS only adds/removes the `.visible` class.
+- Inline toolbar show/hide is CSS transition-driven (opacity + visibility + translateY); JS only adds/removes the `.visible` class and the `.above`/`.below` direction class.
 - `selectionchange` is the primary event for inline toolbar state. `keyup` with shift detection handles keyboard-extended selections as a supplement.
+- `setTimeout(..., 0)` is used in `focus` and `click` handlers to defer block resolution until the browser has settled the new selection/caret position.
+This is the standard pattern for `contenteditable` event timing.

 ---